Smart Lifting vs Full Automation: Finding the Balance in Manufacturing Efficiency

 Smart Lifting (Semi Automated Equipment)

 Smart lifting involves equipment such as vacuum lifters, hoists, or lift-assist devices that are operated by humans, but powered or assisted by automation.
-This approach combines the intuition of a human operator with the muscle of a machine, improving safety and efficiency, without entirely replacing the workforce.
+This approach combines the intuition of a human operator with the muscle of a machine.
+It improves safety and efficiency without entirely replacing the workforce.

 Examples: TAWI vacuum lifters, lifting trolleys, mobile order-picking solutions.